matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 ### Move all scripts and post-processed data out of UCBDATA & UCBD2
     - *Don't delete the encrypted files o/w you have to wait for the next data dump*
     - verify data is encrypted before moving out of UCBDATA - actually just keep here according to Zach
-    - which are the files to not delete - just the raw files
+    - which are the files to not delete - don't delete the raw files

-1. Double save hash in UCBD2
+1. [x] archive files in UCBD2
-1. hashed vs encrypted data - which one is the anonymized using the lookup dict?  hashed?
+1. [x] remove folders manually from UCBD2 - check if they can be deleted
+    - pycache is just machine optimized code created every time python script is run, can be ignored - or deleted in this case
+    - models-askoski is deprecated, nothing in git log
+    - dev is empty
-1. [x] change default srcDir in models and add search model retrain
+1. [x] change default srcDir path in models and add search model retrain
-1. remove hashed data from UCBDATA in refresh.py
+1. [x] Double save hash in UCBD2 & remove hashed data from UCBDATA in refresh.py
+    - Double check `rm -r` works from `os.system`
-1. Double check that models retrain still runs on the hashed data in UCBD2/edw_data/hashe
+1. Double check that models retrain still runs on the hashed data in UCBD2/edw_data/hashed
-1. Double check rm -r works from os.system

- look at the structure of the files
+1. look at the structure of the files

 /research/UCBD2/pipeline-test/hashed
 edw_askoski_apr_student_requirements_hashed.txt  edw_askoski_student_grades_hashed.txt